 Additional Features for Hiking Pants

 The little extras can really make or break a good pair of pants.
-Well-positioned cargo pockets, zippered pockets, belt loops, and built-in belts.
+Some of the features available are well-positioned cargo pockets, zippered pockets, cooling vents, belt loops, and built-in belts.

 What Kind of Pants Are Best for Hiking?

-The best pair of hiking pants will vary from person to person.
+The best hiking pants will vary from person to person.
 Big things to look for, though, are comfort, breathability, and the ability to dry quickly.
 If you plan to do a lot of winter or cold-weather hiking, you may want an insulated legging or room to layer long underwear underneath.

 Are Leggings Good for Hiking?